Obarun/66/doc/66-rosetta.md

     Certainly, you can replace the `bundle` type with the `module` type.
 However, depending on your specific cases, the `module` type might overcomplicate the service itself.

-- The `module` type must be redefined from scratch due to significant changes in the directory `module` structure..
+- The `module` type must be redefined from scratch due to significant changes in the directory `module` structure.
 Refers to the [module-creation](66-module-creation.html) documentation for detailed information.

-# Cleaning the 66 directories and files
+## Cleaning the 66 directories and files

 The heart structure of `66` has been reframed, resulting in a simplified directory architecture.
 Clean unused files and directories from the previous release by following the instructions below.
 Additionally, refer to the [deeper understanding](66-deeper.html) documentation about the `66` architecture.

-## %%system_dir%%
+### %%system_dir%%

 You can safely remove the following directories and files: